 - all adults aged over 65 years

-- Council has a number of immunisation sessions through August and September offering the flu vaccine free to eligible people (while stocks last).
+Council has a number of immunisation sessions from May through to September which offer the flu vaccine free to eligible people (while stocks last).

 Common symptoms of the flu include sudden high temperature (38o C or more), a dry cough, sore throat and a runny or stuffy nose, body aches, and feeling extremely week or tired.

 If you get the flu the best things you can do are rest, stay at home and drink plenty of fluids.
 If you do need to see a GP, make sure you call ahead first.

 For some people, taking antiviral medication early on can help lessen the effects of flu.
 Speak to your GP about whether you might need to take antiviral medication, especially if you’re in an at-risk group.

 You can help stop the flu spreading by coughing or sneezing into your elbow, washing your hands regularly and staying home or away from work if possible.

 For information on Council’s immunisation sessions visit www.cardinia.vic.gov.au/flu